/

 About This Tool

 A full scientific calculator with a safe recursive descent expression parser — no eval() or dynamic code execution.
 Supports trigonometric, hyperbolic, logarithmic, and power functions with degree, radian, and gradian angle modes.
 Includes 50+ physical constants across mathematics, physics, and astronomy.
 Expression history persists in localStorage.
 Named variables allow multi-step calculations.
 The integrated unit converter handles 12 measurement categories including length, mass, time, temperature, area, volume, speed, pressure, energy, power, data, and angle.
-Pair with the Number Base Converter for base conversion or the Date Calculator for date arithmetic.
+Pair with a tool to change number base for pure integer conversions or add or subtract days from a date for date arithmetic.

 Quick Reference Table